-Students are required to quickly acquaint themselves with a specific human rights issue and how it is dealt with under different human rights mechanisms, look for relevant materials on the topic and write and present short papers on their findings.
-As in real life professional situations, this has to be done under tight time constraints.
-Also, students have to work both in groups as well as individually.
-In addition, the final individual assignment will give them a taste of the type of research that is expected for the thesis.
+Students have to get quickly acquainted with a specific human rights issue and how it is dealt with under different human rights mechanisms, look for relevant materials on the topic and write and present short papers on their findings.

 Mode of instruction

-In the first three sessions, the students address a different, topical human rights issues.
-They investigate how these issues are approached under the various global and regional human rights systems that have been explored in the previous courses.
-The teacher introduces the topic chosen for the session with the students.
-The students work in subgroups and each subgroup investigates how the topic is approached under different human rights mechanisms, assigned to them by the teacher.
+In the first three weeks, the students address a different, topical human rights issue each week.
+They investigate how it is approached under the various global and regional human rights systems that have been explored in the previous courses.
+The teacher discusses the topic chosen for the week with the students.
+Starting point can be a specific case that has raised considerable discussion; an academic publication that addresses a subject worth investigating; a discussion posted on a human rights blog; etcetera.
+The students work in subgroups and each subgroup investigates how the topic is approached under a different human rights mechanism, assigned to them by the teacher.

 To this end the students

-write subgroup papers (and one small individual paper) with their main findings and send it around to the other students and to the teacher by the end of the week.
+-write a subgroup paper with their main findings and send it around to the other students and to the teacher.

-At the next session, several of the papers are presented and discussed in a small-scale conference type seminar to explore in which ways the approaches differ or are similar, how this can be explained, which approaches seem to be most fruitful etcetera.
-In addition, students receive collective feed-back on their papers and how to improve them.
+At the end of the week the papers are presented and discussed in a small scale conference type seminar to explore in which ways the approaches differ or are similar, how this can be explained, which approaches seem to be most fruitful etcetera.
+(Students acting as chairpersons, presenters and discussants).

 Assessment method(s) and the weighting of each form of assessment towards the final grade

-two group papers and one individual paper and presentations in conference type seminars: 3x 15% = 45%
+3 group papers and presentations in conference type seminars: 45%

 Given the character of this course, there is no fixed reading list.
 Students have to search for and collect relevant information themselves as part of the learning goals.